CCEMGroupTCD/DARTassembler/docs/doc_files/part1_getting_started_and_how_to_guides/examples/simple_octahedral_assembly/simple_octahedral_assembly.rst

 **Assembling Complexes with Targeted Chemistry:**

-To redo the assembly using the refined ligand database, update the `ligand_db_paths` in the assembly input file to the path of your filtered database.
+To redo the assembly using the refined ligand database, update the `ligand_db_file` in the assembly input file to the path of your filtered database.
 Also, change the output directory to prevent overwriting previous results.

 .. code-block::

     # update assembly_input.yml
-    output_path: DART_output_targeted
+    output_directory: DART_output_targeted
     ...
     batches:
           ...
-          ligand_db_paths: filtered_ligand_db.json
+          ligand_db_file: filtered_ligand_db.json
           ...

 The assembler will now draw from the 1,423 ligands that have been filtered to match our criteria.
 The resulting complexes will have a more uniform chemistry, while still covering a wide chemical space within the defined parameters.
 A histogram of the elements and two example complexes are shown in Figure 2.
 This method is excellent for generating a diverse set of complexes with realistic and targeted chemical properties for your research.